-It is important to give your contacts a way to request deletion, to enact a procedure for tracking these requests, and create a standard response to their receipt.
-As with requests to opt-out of data sales or receive copies of personal information, you'll need to develop a process for verifying the identity of requesters and recording their status.
+Giving your contacts a way to request deletion, enact a procedure for tracking these requests, and create a standard response to their receipt is important.
+As with requests to opt out of data sales or receive copies of personal information, you'll need to develop a process for verifying the identity of requesters and recording their status.

 All of the data collected or logged for your contacts are categorized as related to current or potential financial transactions and covered via our 17a-4 compliant archival process.
-That means it's all exempt from deletion, though we recommend that deletion requests should, at the very least cause your firm to restrict the use of the data by placing the contact on appropriate do not contact lists.
-Under the CCPA, it is important that you tell your contacts that information is being retained in archives as mandated by legislation when you respond to a deletion request.
+That means it's all exempt from deletion, though we recommend that deletion requests should, at the very least, cause your firm to restrict the use of the data by placing the contact on appropriate do not contact lists.
+Under the CCPA, you must tell your contacts that information is retained in archives as mandated by legislation when responding to a deletion request.

-FMG Suite’s Role: We’re adding this as a standard option in our contact forms for all sites.
-This will allow visitors to make the appropriate requests to your firm’s representatives.
-In the event that we receive any request directly from a contact, we will be following the requirements to forward them to the customer.
+FMG’s Role: We’re adding this as a standard option for all sites' contact forms.
+This will allow visitors to request your firm’s representatives appropriately.
+If we receive any request directly from a contact, we will follow the requirements to forward them to the customer.

 Receive equal price and service even if they prohibit the sale of their data.

 The CCPA prohibits any business practice that requires consumers to allow the sale of personal data to receive a discount or other favorable terms.
-This was becoming a standard part of many technology firms' Terms of Service, and there was anticipation that it could one day become a common pricing methodology for certain firms, including some providers of financial services.
-Under this new regulation, it is important for firms to avoid this sort of pricing.
+This was becoming a standard part of many technology firms' Terms of Service.
+There was anticipation that it could one day become a common pricing methodology for certain firms, including some providers of financial services.
+Under this new regulation, firms need to avoid this sort of pricing.
 We suggest that you may wish to state that there is no such option in your firm's Terms of Service.

-FMG Suite’s Role: We don’t have a part in this aspect of your CCPA response.
-We have never offered pricing options of this sort for our own services.
+FMG’s Role: We don’t have a part in this aspect of your CCPA response.
+We have never offered pricing options of this sort for our services.

 What ISN’T the CCPA?

 It’s easy to find contradictory information about the CCPA.
-Some of this may be due to the way it has been amended since its original passage or the way the State of California has waited to the last minute to finalize the exact wording of business regulations written to fulfill the Act.
-Some of it might be confusion between the CCPA and other well-known regulations, like the Eurozone’s GDPR.
+Some of this may be due to how it has been amended since its original passage or how the State of California has waited to the last minute to finalize the exact wording of business regulations written to fulfill the Act.
+Some might be confusion between the CCPA and other well-known regulations, like the Eurozone’s GDPR.
 The rest seems to be motivated by commercial interests - we’ve seen a lot of misinformation delivered by businesses hoping to profit from the Act.